Two students talking to an academic in the cafe.

 Learning

-This course offers you the opportunity to develop an advanced understanding of the latest business thinking combined with specialist knowledge of Japanese language and society.
-Modules vary from the creative to the technical but all are relevant to the modern workplace and are taught by leaders in their fields.
-You’ll learn through a combination of lectures and seminars.
+This dual honours course offers you the opportunity to develop an advanced understanding of a variety of areas of business management, combined with specialist knowledge of Japanese language and society.

 Study spaces and computers are available to offer you choice and flexibility for your study.
 Our five library sites give you access to over 1.3 million books and periodicals.
 You can access your library account and our rich digital collections from anywhere on or off campus.
 Other library services include study skills training to improve your grades, and tailored advice from experts in your subject.